-A typical Shih Tzu is that of a calm, friendly, loyal, affectionate, and a sweet-natured little dog that is hopelessly devoted to you.
+A typical Shih Tzu temperament is a calm, friendly, loyal, affectionate, and sweet-natured little dog that is hopelessly devoted to you.

 Most Shih Tzu would love nothing better than to sit in your lap and cuddle all day.

-They are also a quiet breed which means you won't have a lot of unnecessary yapping.
+They are also a quiet breed, so you won't have a lot of unnecessary yapping.

 They also have huge personalities and can be a bit on the stubborn side.

 Although they are small in stature, they are very solid and sturdy dogs.

 We often wonder how they squeeze all that personality into such a tiny little body.

 So, with all that cuteness, it's hard not to spoil them while also letting them get away with a little bad behavior now and then.

 However, letting bad behavior go unchecked for too long is not a good idea.
 A little misbehaving now can grow into a bad habit that will be harder to correct later on.